Workshops

 Students will have the chance to produce in-class writing and then meet in small groups for discussion; there will also be full-class workshops during the second two days.

-Participants who successfully complete the workshop will be “Art of Memoir Writing Fellows.”
-Applications for this workshop are now open.
+Participants who successfully complete the workshop are “Art of Memoir Writing Fellows.”

 Sylvia Brownrigg is the author of 8 acclaimed books of fiction including the novels The Delivery Room, winner of the Northern California Book Award; Pages for You, winner of the Lambda Award, and its sequel Pages for Her; and a collection of stories, Ten Women Who Shook the World.
 Her novel for children, Kepler’s Dream, was turned into an independent feature film.
 Brownrigg’s new memoir, The Whole Staggering Mystery, was published by Counterpoint in April 2024, and was described in the New York Times as “an exuberant yarn… an absolute banger.”
 She discussed her inventive memoir recently with Hippocampus Magazine.
 Brownrigg’s books have been included in The New York Times and Los Angeles Times lists of notable fictions and have been translated into several languages.
 She has also published reviews and criticism widely, including in the New York Times, The Guardian, and LA Review of Books.